daattali/beautiful-jekyll/draft/workload_identity.md

 *Workload Identity Sameness Across Clusters (source: [Google Cloud](https://cloud.google.com/kubernetes-engine/docs/concepts/workload-identity#identity_sameness))*

+# Google Kubernetes Engine Metadata Server

+Node pools provisioned with Workload Identity enabled, deploy a GKE metadata server pod as part of a DaemonSet.
+This ensures one instance of the metadata server runs on each GKE Node within the pool.
+Every node within the pool stores its metadata on the metadata server.
+The metadata server provides a subset of the default compute engine metadata service endpoints required for Kuberenetes workloads.
+The GKE metadata server intercepts HTTP requests to http://metadata.google.internal (169.254.169.254:80) ensuring traffic destined to the metadata server never leaves the VM instance that hosts the Pod.
+As a result, Pods can no longer access the Compute Engine metadata server when running on a Node Pool with Workload Identity enabled.

 # Using Workload Identity

 Configuring Workload Identity is a two stage process, the first stage is to enable Workload Identity on the GKE cluster.
 The second stage is to configure application workloads to use Workload Identity.